Mari Chordà

 Amposta, 1942

-As a poet she has published Quadern del cos i l’aigua with illustrations by Montse Clavé (1978), Locomotora infidel pel passat (1988), Umbilicals (2000) and No com un so (2022).
+As a poet she published Quadern del cos i l’aigua with illustrations of Montse Clavé (1978 and reissued in 2024), Locomotora infidel pel passat (1988), Umbilicals (2000) and No com un so (2022).